Mechanical Engineering Technology Bachelor's Degree

 Tomorrow Needs Design Thinkers

-Earn an engineering technology degree from Michigan Tech and graduate career-ready for tomorrow's technology-driven world.
+Earn an engineering technology degree from Michigan Tech.
+Graduate career-ready for tomorrow's technology-driven world.
 MET graduates from Michigan Tech have a high placement rate.
+Work as a CAD operator, quality engineer, or resident sales engineer.

 • Mechanical Design Engineer